hikarimn/lu_ComputerScience/README.md

 * Work on your [personal projects](#personal-project)
 * Study for [technical interviews](#preparing-for-technical-interviews)
 * Get referrals <br/> I highly recommend getting a referral from someone worked/working in the company before applying for internships.
 Referrals make your application stand a little (a tiny little) out of candidates pool.
 For me, most of my referrals come from members of [active communtiy organizations]( #community-organization).
 (Now you see the importance of getting into communities, right?)
 * [August] Apply to internships in big companies.
-Big companies open their application for competitive positions in July to Auguest.
+Big companies open their application for competitive positions in July to Auguest

 ### Fall

-* Apply to internships in big companies. <br/>For summer 2020, [this Github repo](https://github.com/elaine-zheng/summer2020internships/blob/master/README.md) lists a bunch of internships.
+* Apply to internships in big companies. <br/>For summer 2020, [this Github repo](https://github.com/elaine-zheng/summer2020internships/blob/master/README.md) lists a bunch of internships
 * Follow up with recruiters when you do not hear back in 2 weeks after applying
 * Attend career fair/hackathon/webinars (see [Summer section](#summer))
 * Prepare for interviews <br/> Either it is an onsite or a phone call interview, research about companies and think about why you want to work for them beforehand.
 Prepare questions to ask to interviewers as well.
 Read Glassdoor reviews and talk to past interns to know the atmosphere of the interview.
-You can also ask to recruiters what they look to know more in the interivew (Do they look to know your technical skills? personalities?).
+You can also ask to recruiters what they look to know more in the interivew (Do they look to know your technical skills? personalities?)